Teichlab/celltypist/README.md

   ├── CD8+ T cell
   └── γδ T cell
   ```
-  Although a `Tree` is just a wrapper around a `TreeNode`, it provides convenient methods to query elements within the hierarchy:
+  Although a `Tree` is just a wrapper around a `TreeNode`, it provides convenient methods for **querying** elements within the hierarchy:
   <div align="center">

   |Method name                                                                                                                                |Description                                       |Usage example                                              |Note                                                            |